Virtual-Coffee/vc-preptember/.github/pull_request_template.md

 ### If your type of contribution is Repositories List, check items in the repository checklist below that apply.

-⚠️ *We only accept PR with the most checks on the list*
+⚠️ *We only accept PRs where most of the items are checked*

 - [ ] Relevant name
 - [ ] Description